Cover Crops and Green Manure Crops

 - Native species options

 A cover crop is simply high numbers of plants, usually specific annual, biennial, or perennial grasses and/or legumes, growing and covering the soil surface which improves the soil.
 When the cover crop is tilled into the soil it is referred to as a green manure crop.
 These two terms are often used interchangeably.

 Cover crops can protect the soil from wind and water erosion, suppress weeds, fix atmospheric nitrogen, build soil structure, and reduce insect pests.

 - Erosion protection – The primary erosive force for Colorado is wind.
 Winter winds are especially destructive, carrying away small particles of topsoil from the soil surface.
-A thick stand of a cover crop protects the soil surface from wind erosion and the cover crop's roots can hold soil in place against water erosion during heavy downpours.
+A thick stand of a cover crop protects the soil surface from wind erosion and as the cover crop’s roots hold soil in place against water erosion during heavy downpours.

 - Weed suppression – Cover crops left in place for part or all of a growing season can suppress annual and some perennial weeds.
 Among the grasses, annual rye has alleopathic properties that prevent weed seeds from germinating and suppress weed seedlings around the root zone of the rye.

 - Nitrogen fixation – Legumes, inoculated with their specific Rhizobium bacteria, will take nitrogen out of the air (present in the soil) and store it in their plant tissues via nodules on the roots of the legume.
 This is a symbiotic relationship, as the bacteria uses the plants sugar in return for the nitrogen.
 Some of this nitrogen is available as roots die, but the majority becomes available when the legume is tilled under (green manure).
 Alfalfa is a legume with alleopathic properties towards plants of the same species.